 - Let your coffee brew for another minute or two

-- Remove filter from receptacle
+- Remove the filter from the receptacle

 6. Cold Brew Coffee

 Cold brewing is one of my favorite methods for making coffee at home.
-Simply place coarsely ground coffee into a French press and pour cold or room temperature water over it, allowing it to sit for several hours.
+Simply place coarsely ground coffee into a French press and pour cold or room-temperature water over it, allowing it to sit for several hours.

-Afterward, simply press down on the plunger as you would with hot-brewed coffee—cold-brew results in a smooth and easy-to-drink cup of coffee that’s perfect iced or hot.
+Afterward, press down on the plunger as you would with hot-brewed coffee—cold-brew results in a smooth and easy-to-drink cup of coffee that’s perfect iced or hot.
 You can even sweeten your cold brew with things like honey or agave nectar after brewing if you so desire.

 This is a great way to get started as an amateur barista; much more accessible than learning how to make pour-over coffee!